Trip Details

 • Free Foot Reflexology

 The Everest Base Camp Trekking is a famous destination for hikers since the first expeditions to the Nepalese side of Everest in 1953.
-To reach this part of the Himalayas in a limited time, we has designed this two-week trek wif a combination of Yoga and Meditation from Everest Base Camp which goes directly to and from Lukla Airport.
+To reach this part of the Himalayas in a limited time, we have designed this two-week trek wif a combination of Yoga and Meditation from Everest Base Camp which goes directly to and from Lukla Airport.

 The Everest Base Camp trek with yoga retreat, a well-non-high mountain hike, begins at the upper Phakding and follows the Dudh Kosi valley which rises to the Sherpa capital of Namche, a lively bazaar which is a crossroads for hikers, the local Sherpa, and expeditions en route to the mighty Mt.
 Everest.
 In Every Place in this part of the track, the villages are spread wif elegant forests of rhododendrons, magnolias, and giant fir trees.
 As early fall and late spring, the flowers on this part of the hike, it is the kind of walk you will remember for a long, long time.

-Namche Bazaar, the gate to Everest base camp at Namche, we trek along a high displacement path where we has our first good views of Everest, tan head to Thyangboche Monastery, which is a 2-hour climb.
+Namche Bazaar, the gate to Everest base camp at Namche, we trek along a high displacement path where we have our first good views of Everest, then head to Thyangboche Monastery, which is a 2-hour climb.
 The monastery is located at 3867m in a clearing surrounded by fir trees and dwarf rhododendrons.
 The monastery is structurally located at the top of a ridge wif breathtaking views of the Everest landscape.
 The sight of this place, best seen in the morning, is absolutely fascinating and magnificent and is rightly considered one of the most magnificent in the world.

 We can descend to Imja Khola and continue to the villages of Pangboche and Pheriche before finally approaching the Khumbu glacier.
 We can follow the glacier, first to Lobuche, a point for spectacular views of the Ama Dablam, Taweche, and other view peaks, tan a hike to Gorak Shep to take a breath.